Varkalandar/imp_city/README.md

 Since 2023-10-17 there is now an automated way to create a runnable distribution for Linux from the contents of the repository.

-1) Open a terminal, cd into the top level directory of he project
+1) Open a terminal, cd into the top level directory of the project
 2) Run "./gradlew createDistribution"
 3) In the directory app/build/imp_city-vXYZ-linux there should now be a runnable distribution
 4) It can be started with the start.sh script